shadowsocks/shadowsocks-windows/README.md

 1. Find Shadowsocks icon in notification tray
 2. You can add multiple servers in servers menu
+3. After servers are added, click Enable menu item to enable system proxy
-3. After you saved PAC file with any editor, Shadowsocks will notify browsers about the change automatically
+4. After you saved PAC file with any editor, Shadowsocks will notify browsers about the change automatically
-4. Please disable other proxy addons in your browser, or set them to use system proxy
+5. Please disable other proxy addons in your browser, or set them to use system proxy
-5. You may need to install VC runtime and .Net 2.0 if Shadowsocks failed to start
+6. You may need to install VC runtime and .Net 2.0 if Shadowsocks failed to start

 ### License